CSFC 2025 Priority Bill List

 Summary:

-Joint Budget Committee.
-Current law allows the owner of real or business personal property that was destroyed by a natural cause, as determined by the county assessor, to be reimbursed by the state in an amount equal to the amount of property tax levied on the destroyed property in the property tax year in which the natural cause destroyed the property (reimbursement program).
-Beginning with property tax year 2025, the bill ends the reimbursement program.
+Effective January 1, 2025, the act terminates a program that has allowed the owner of real or business personal property that was destroyed by a natural cause to be reimbursed by the state for the amount of property tax levied on the destroyed property in the property tax year in which it was destroyed.
+The program statute is repealed, effective July 1, 2025.

 Status: 3/31/2025 Introduced In Senate - Assigned to Appropriations